Leo Chenal: Professional career

 Chenal was selected in the third round (103rd overall) by the Kansas City Chiefs in the 2022 NFL Draft.
 Chenal made his NFL debut in the Chiefs' regular season opener against the Arizona Cardinals.
 He earned his first start in Week 5 against the Las Vegas Raiders.
 He recorded his first professional sack in Week 10 against the Jacksonville Jaguars.
 He finished his rookie season with 35 total tackles and one sack in 17 games, of which he started eight.
-Chenal recorded six tackles and a sack as the Chiefs won Super Bowl LVII against the Philadelphia Eagles 38–35.
+Chenal won two Super Bowls, in his first two seasons with the Kansas City Chiefs.
+In Super Bowl LVII Chenal recorded six tackles and a sack as the Chiefs won 38–35 over the Philadelphia Eagles.
+He was also a key factor for the Chiefs in Super Bowl LVIII, contributing 6 tackles, 1 tackle for loss, 1 forced fumble, and a blocked extra point, helping the Chiefs win 25–22 in overtime over the San Francisco 49ers.
+In Week 10 of the 2024 season, Chenal blocked the potential walk-off field goal from Denver Broncos kicker Wil Lutz, leading to him being named AFC Special Teams Player of the Week.